Jcode1980/test/readme.md

-Working with ToyRobot in Intellij 2017.3.1
+Working with ToyRobot in Intellij 2019.1
 ==============

 prerequisites
 --------------
 The following items should be installed in your system:
 - Maven 3 (http://www.sonatype.com/books/mvnref-book/reference/installation.html)
-- IntelliJ
+- IntelliJ 2019.1
-- Java 8
+- Java 11

 Running The Toy Robot Application
 --------------
+If no parameters are given when running the main class, the application will run via standard input.

+To run a set of commands within a file, you just need to specify a filepath as the first parameter when running the main class.
+There are some sample command files that can be run as listed below:
+- "ToyRobotV2/src/main/resources/exampleCommandFiles/TestInstructionsBoundariesFile.txt"
+- "ToyRobotV2/src/main/resources/exampleCommandFiles/TestInstructionsFile.txt"
+- "ToyRobotV2/src/main/resources/exampleCommandFiles/TestInstructionsFileOutOfBounds.txt"

 **Inside Intellij**
 - Open project into Intellij